Performance appraisal: Stakeholders

 So-called 360-degree feedback methods survey the customers, supervisors, and peers of employees being appraised so as to provide a more comprehensive evaluation of the employee and to potentially increase team performance and culture.
 Research has shown that the source of the feedback (either manager or peer) does not matter in influencing employees' subsequent behaviors after the feedback is received.
 Threats to both the quality and perception of feedback in peer assessment include peers being biased by pre-existing relationships and employees putting in less trust in the appraisal of a peer than a supervisor.
 Additionally in an organization where peer assessment is undertaken, employees may have concern for how the analysis of other is perceived, and how this may impact their own assessment in turn.

 Ratings may be influenced and inflated by many non-performance factors such as employee 'likeability', personal prejudices, ease of management, and previous mistakes or successes.
 Marcus Buckingham and Ashley Goodall, writing in Harvard Business Review, argue, contrary to the assumptions underlying performance rating, the rating mainly measured the unique rating tendencies of the rater and thus reveals more about the rater than about the person who is rated.
 They referred to this as the idiosyncratic rater effect.
 Supervisors will sometimes rate employees more favorably than that of their true performance in order to please the employees and avoid conflict.

 Performance appraisals may also involve self assessment.
 Threats to successful implementation of self-assessment are scarcity of time, overemphasis on scoring tools, failure to follow-up improvement actions and lack of communication.
 The risk of flawed self-assessment is that self-perceptions of behaviours, knowledge and skill can fail to align with the reality of an individual's performance.
 This can either absorb excessive management time in addressing flawed self-perceptions of performance or, if the behaviour is not addressed, can detract from the achievement of organisational goals.
 Therefore, evolved reflective skills are essential to successful self-assessment.

-According to a meta-analysis of 27 field studies, general employee participation in their own appraisal process was positively correlated with employee reactions to the performance appraisals ystem.
+According to a meta-analysis of 27 field studies, general employee participation in their own appraisal process was positively correlated with employee reactions to the performance appraisals system.
 More specifically, employee participation in the appraisal process was most strongly related to employee satisfaction with the performance appraisal system.
 Concerning the reliability of employee reaction measures, researchers have found employee reaction scales to be sound with few concerns through using a confirmatory factor analysis that is representative of employee reaction scales.